breno5g/chi-rest-api/README.md

 - **internal/**: Organizes your internal code, with separate folders for DTO, entities, and infrastructure.

+- **internal/infra/**: Infrastructure code with subdirectories for database and webserver.

 - **pkg/entity/**: Contains code related to entities used in your application.

-- **pkg/infra/**: Infrastructure code with subdirectories for database and webserver.

 - **test/**: May include test files or assets for your project.